wood0man/webProject2/README.md

 # webProject2

-this is a book store program.
+this is a bookstore program.
 you can either be an admin or a customer

 here are the tables you need to use the project